hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 ### Assembly

 Assuming that the 1-Wire data connectors are already in place, wiggle the SH-ESP32 board to the enclosure and fasten it with the small 3x6 mm screws.
-Then mount the power (or NMEA 2000) connector and connect everything to the board.
+Then mount the power (or NMEA 2000) connector and connect everything to the board to the respective connectors.

 If you're going to use an OLED display, now is the time to mount it.

 My own end result is shown below.

 ![Finished enclosure](media/finished_enclosure.jpg "Finished enclosure"){:width="50%"}

+Final installation of the sensors on the engine itself is discussed later in this tutorial.

 ## Software